josephlijo/jsBoot/Learning/reactBoot/README.md

 setInterval(renderElement, 1000);
 ```

-We can see that the component is not re-usable.
+We can see that this element is not re-usable.
 - Let's refactor it to make is follow the principle of **re-usablity - using class** (Clock); and **encapsulation using embedding the data it is controlling - time - inside the class**.
 So, *time* is the data associated with the class `Clock` and `Clock` is responsible for updating it.
 In order to do that, we should make it a class using `class Clock extends React.Component` and encapsulate the data in its state via `this.state = {date: new Date()}`
 - How do we handle state changes?